-1. Beech Wood and Silicon Teething Bracelet
+1. Beech Wood and Silicone Teething Bracelet

 Price:£9.95 Rating: 9/10

 It’s easy to clean.
 Just wipe it over with a damp cloth and a bit of soap.
 You can reseal it when needed with olive oil on a clean cloth.
 If you do have any problems the company seem only too happy to help.
 All in all, a great little buy.
 I received mine as a gift but I wouldn’t hesitate to buy one for my son if he needed a new one.
-They are well-made and long-lasting though, so for now the one he has is still fine.
+They are well-made and long-lasting though, so, for now, the one he has is still fine.